Vamos a Construir “Let’s Build”

 Program

 Vamos A Construir “Let’s Build” is an initiative we developed to build capacity for groups that are experiencing challenges with access to resources in the local construction market.
-With a focus on creating growth opportunities that can be made available through collaborative programming.
-We have worked with teams of different age groups and multicultural backgrounds, promoting the need for knowledge sharing, encouraging creativity, excitement, and collective problem-solving.
+Through collaborative programming, we foster the business resources and technical assistance that are not always available.

-We understand that significant permit and inspection delays place site work on hold, affecting the firms contracted to carry out project phases.
-Thus leading to challenges with cashflow, payroll, and how owners and employees support their family.
+We have seen how significant permit and inspection delays place site work on hold, affecting the contractors hired to carry out project phases, and the builder or site owner.
+This leads to challenges with cashflow, payroll, and how owners and employees support their family.
 The lack of clarity or updates from city departments, eg. permit technicians, engineering, and inspectors can lead to financial loss on work days, if the material used or scope of work is not accurate.
 Most small-local firms have limited business capital they can access, they don’t have lines of credit, or other financial resources to remain sustainable and make it through times that are out of their control.
-Often times they are also underpaid, not fully paid, or paid late by developers and general contractors, especially when there’s a long list of subcontracts.
-This in turn affects profitability, having enough funds for operations, and becoming lendable.
+And those that do have financial resources, often pay high fees and interest rates for their equipment or project capital.
+With project delays, these fees can be significantly higher as interest accumulates.
+Often times, some teams are also underpaid, not fully paid, or paid late by the hiring company, especially when there’s a long list of subcontracts.
+This in turn affects profitability, having enough funds for operations, and becoming lendable, or being able to meet repayment terms.

 • Skilled Laborers, Contractors, builders, or Project management trainees